Here comes the Philly Fed ...

-The latest reading on manufacturing activity from the Philadelphia Federal Reserve is set for release at the bottom of the hour.
+The latest reading on regional manufacturing from the Philadelphia Fed is due at 10:00 a.m.
+ET.

-Expectations are for the report to come in at -5.9, indicating contraction in the region’s manufacturing sector.
+Economists estimate that the index fell to 5.9 in September from 8.3 in the prior month.

-In a note to clients on Wednesday, Joe LaVorgna at Deutsche Bank said the Philly Fed’s report is highly correlated with the more popular ISM survey, which covers the whole country.
+On Tuesday, the Empire State manufacturing index from the New York fed was a huge miss for a second straight month, at -14.7.

 Business Insider Emails & Alerts